Home Insurance in France: Guide for International Students

 No time to read everything?
 No worries!
 Here’s what you need to know about home insurance in France:

 How does home insurance work?: It’s essential protection that covers damages you may cause to others (liability insurance) and potential damage to your home and belongings (home insurance).
 Is it mandatory?: Yes!
 In France, all tenants — including international students — must have home insurance.
 Your landlord will likely ask for proof before handing over the keys.
 How much does it cost?: It depends on the type of property, but student home insurance starts at around €4/month.
 Costs vary based on coverage and provider.
-Best options for international students: Luko, Lemonade, and Lovys offer 100% digital solutions with flexible plans tailored to students.
-Their websites and customer support are available in English, making it easier to set up your policy.
+Best options for international students: Lemonade, StudyAssur, and Lovys offer 100% digital solutions with flexible plans tailored to students.
+Their websites and customer support are available in English, so setting up your policy is much easier 😉

 Introduction